Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Self-Consistency Training

 which is called the Kohn-Sham equation.
-Here, $\bfH_\clM(\bfC)$ is a matrix-valued function with an explicit expression (\appxref{build-fock}).
+Here, $\bfH_\clM(\bfC)$ is a matrix-valued function with an explicit expression (given an exchange-correlation functional) (\appxref{build-fock}).
 This matrix is called the Hamiltonian matrix (also noted as the Fock matrix) due to the resemblance of the equation to the Schr\"odinger equation.
-The matrix $\bfS_{\clM,\alpha\beta} := \int \eta_{\clM,\alpha}(\bfrr) \eta_{\clM,\beta}(\bfrr) \dd \bfrr$ is the overlap matrix of the basis, which can be computed analytically for common basis choices. \eqnref{ks-eq-mat} can be seen as a generalized eigenvalue problem defined by the matrices $\bfH_\clM(\bfC)$ and $\bfS_\clM$.
-Under this view, the coefficients of orbitals $\bfC$ in the equation can be understood as eigenvectors, and the diagonal matrix $\bfeps$ comprises eigenvalues which are referred to as orbital energies.
+The matrix $\bfS_{\clM,\alpha\beta} := \int \eta_{\clM,\alpha}(\bfrr) \eta_{\clM,\beta}(\bfrr) \dd \bfrr$ is the overlap matrix of the basis, which can be computed analytically for common basis choices. \eqnref{ks-eq-mat} can be seen as a generalized eigenvalue problem defined by the matrices $\bfH_\clM(\bfC)$ and $\bfS_\clM$, where the coefficients of orbitals $\bfC$ in the equation can be understood as eigenvectors, and the diagonal matrix $\bfeps$ comprises eigenvalues which are referred to as orbital energies.

 However, the difficulty to solve \eqnref{ks-eq-mat} is that, the matrix that defines the problem and the eigenvector solution are intertwined: the eigenvectors $\bfC$ need to recover the Hamiltonian matrix that defined the eigenvalue problem through the explicit function $\bfH_\clM(\bfC)$ (\figref{sc-loss}, middle).
 Conventional DFT calculation solves it using a fixed-point iteration process called self-consistent field (SCF) iteration.
 In each step, orbital coefficients $\bfC^{(k-1)}$ are used to construct the Hamiltonian matrix $\bfH^{(k)} := \bfH_\clM(\bfC^{(k-1)})$, which defines a generalized eigenvalue problem $\bfH^{(k)} \bfC = \bfS_\clM \bfC \bfeps$, whose eigenvectors, denoted as $\bfC_\clM(\bfH^{(k)})$, are taken as the updated orbital coefficients $\bfC^{(k)}$ (\figref{sc-loss}, top right).
 The converged Hamiltonian $\bfH_\clM^\star$ and its eigenvectors hence solve \eqnref{ks-eq-mat}, which then derive various molecular structures.